A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: Introduction

 \subsection{The partonic $TJJ$ and the mass corrections}

-In the case of a gauge theory in the exact phase such as QCD, as discussed in \cite{Coriano:2024qbr}, the operatorial relation \eqref{oper} emerges at leading order in the strong coupling \(g_s\) via a similar partonic \(TJJ\) three-point function, where \(T\) couples to virtual quarks and to the gluon currents $J^{\mu a}$, using ordinary factorization for exclusive processes.
-Due to the conformal invariance of the massless QCD action, the uncontracted partonic vertex \beq \Gamma^{\mu\nu\alpha\beta\, a b}\equiv \langle T^{\mu\nu}(q)J^{\alpha a}(p_1) J^{\beta b}(p_2)\rangle \eeq can be investigated using approaches developed from CFT in momentum space, as shown for parity-even \cite{Bzowski:2013sza} and parity-odd \cite{Coriano:2023hts,Coriano:2023cvf,Coriano:2023gxa} tensor correlators.
-The connection between the partonic and the hadronic result can be clearly identified within the ordinary factorization picture of exclusive processes, in terms of hadronic waves functions and of hard scattering contributions which are affected by the partonic $TJJ$ vertex \cite{Coriano:2024qbr}.
-Al already mentioned, for example, in the analysis of the gravitational form factor of the pion, the partonic $TJJ$ appears at $O(\alpha_s^2)$, with the $O(\alpha_s)$ contributions characterising the direct insertion of the QCD stress energy tensor, in its quarks and gluons contributions, on the hard scattering. \\ Our analysis, in this work, will be focused on the perturbative $TJJ$ correlator and , in particular, on its conformal anomaly form factor which is characterised by the presence of a sum rule, as pointed out in previous works \cite{Horejsi:1997yn,Giannotti:2008cv}, leaving a complete analysis of these corrections, at hadron level, to a future study.\\ Our analysis is centered around the conformal limit of the perturbative $TJJ$ where the anomaly is associated with the exchange of a pole in the anomaly form factor.
-This is identified by a suitable tensorial decomposition of the vertex, borrowed from $CFT$ in momentum space.
-In this limit the sum rule is trivially satisfied by the residue of the pole itself.
-For a complete analysis of this constraint, we need to move away from the conformal limit and include the fermion mass corrections.
-In this general framework, the scale invariance of the classical QCD action is broken by extra contributions, proportional to the fermion mass, with \eqref{oper} modified as
+In the case of a gauge theory such as QCD, as discussed in \cite{Coriano:2024qbr}, the operatorial relation \eqref{oper} emerges at leading order in the strong coupling \(g_s\) via a similar partonic \(TJJ\) three-point function, where \(T\) couples to virtual quarks and to the gluon currents $J^{\mu a}$, using ordinary factorization for exclusive processes.
+Due to the conformal invariance of the classical QCD action for massless quarks, the partonic vertex \beq \Gamma^{\mu\nu\alpha\beta\, a b}\equiv \langle T^{\mu\nu}(q)J^{\alpha a}(p_1) J^{\beta b}(p_2)\rangle \eeq can be investigated using approaches developed from CFT in momentum space, as shown for parity-even \cite{Bzowski:2013sza} and parity-odd \cite{Coriano:2023hts,Coriano:2023cvf,Coriano:2023gxa} tensor correlators.
+The connection between the partonic and the hadronic result can be clearly identified within the ordinary factorization picture of exclusive processes, in terms of hadronic waves functions and of hard scattering contributions which are affected by the partonic $TJJ$ vertex \cite{Coriano:2024qbr}. \\ For example, in the analysis of the gravitational form factor of the pion, the partonic $TJJ$ appears at $O(\alpha_s^2)$, with the $O(\alpha_s)$ contributions characterising the direct insertion of the QCD stress energy tensor, in its quarks and gluons contributions, on the hard scattering. \\ Our analysis, in this work, will be focused on the perturbative $TJJ$ correlator and , in particular, on its conformal anomaly form factor.
+Its absorptive part is characterised by the presence of a sum rule, as pointed out in previous works \cite{Horejsi:1997yn,Giannotti:2008cv} in the Abelian case, leaving a complete analysis of these features, at hadron level, to a future study.
+In the conformal limit, the trace anomaly manifests itself as a massless \(1/q^{2}\) pole in such form factor.
+This structure is isolated by employing a momentum–space, CFT-inspired tensor decomposition of the three-point vertex \cite{Bzowski:2013sza}.
+In this limit, the dispersive sum rule is trivially saturated by the residue of the pole.
+To assess the constraint beyond conformality, we move away from the conformal limit and include finite–fermion–mass corrections.
+In this broader framework, the classical scale invariance of QCD is explicitly broken by terms proportional to the fermion mass, so that \eqref{oper} is modified as